-An open use computer lab is available in B303 on the third floor of Building B for use by any student during normal college operating hours.
+An open use computer lab is available in B303 on the third floor of Building B, General Technologies Building, for use by any student during normal college operating hours.

 Students will need their Student I.D.
 Card.
 All computer users should review the Acceptable Use of Computer Resources Policy before logging in on any college computer.

-The Tree Tops Café, located on the second floor of the General Technologies Building, Building B, serves food "cafeteria-style" and offers a varied menu selection daily.
-The Tree Tops Café is open from 8:00 a.m. until 7:00 p.m.
-Monday through Thursday, and Friday 8:00 a.m. until 1:00 p.m.
+The Tree Tops Café, located on the second floor of the General Technologies Building, Building B, offers a varied menu selection for breakfast, lunch and dinner.
+Patrons can enjoy their food selection in the Café or get their food to go.
+The Tree Tops Café is open from 9:00 a.m. until 5:00 p.m.
+Monday through Thursday, and Friday 9:00 a.m. until 3:00 p.m.
 An online menu is available at www.terra.edu under Food Service/Tree Tops Café.
 The Tree Tops Café is closed on weekends and between terms.
 In addition, food vending machines are located in all buildings, and are in operation year-round.

 All students are required to have a Terra State ID card and to carry it with them at all times when they are on campus.
-An ID card is required for service in all Terra State offices including, but not limited to, Records, Cashiers, Financial Aid, and Computer Help Desk.
+An ID card is required for service in all Terra State offices including, but not limited to, Records, Cashiers, Financial Aid.
 It is also needed to make use of the SAC, to check out books from the library, to use B-Atrium and library printing, and to use bookstore accounts.
-You may get your ID card by bringing a picture ID such as a driver's license to the Help Desk located in Roy Klay Hall Room, Building A, Room A100.
+You may get your ID card by bringing a picture ID such as a driver's license to Roy Klay Hall Room, Building A, Room A100.
 There is no cost for initial ID cards.
 Lost IDs will be replaced at a cost of $10 paid to the cashier.

-The Library Zone also features a full-service computer lab, cybersecurity/fab lab, copy/fax services, community gathering/meeting spaces, and "the clinic" - a special interactive human anatomy center for health sciences students,
+The Library also features a full-service computer lab, copy services, community gathering/meeting spaces, and "the clinic" - a special interactive human anatomy center for health sciences students,

 Borrowing and Accessing Materials